The Rotten Side of Tim Cook’s Apple

 Your user interface Achilles heel.
 You constantly fail at basic user interface design principles like affordance, discoverability and consistency.
 Exhibit A: You tried 3D touch only to remove it a few years later because few people knew about it.
 The same is happening on the Apple Watch with watchOS 7.
 It was a great idea but poorly implemented on the discovery aspect of it.
 With watchOS 7 you rolled back Force Touch and the transition is no going well.
 Another case for poor discoverability, in case you didn’t know.
 Exhibit B: Catalyst apps.

 Device thinness obsession.
 You put iPhone thinness ahead of more desired features like longer battery life.
 Can you still read the room temperature?
 On that matter, thank god, things are slowly starting to change.
-See my next grievance.
+The iPhone 13 is a good sign and the 2021 MacBook Pro, being much thicker than its predecessor.

 Jony has left the building, at long last.
 Let’s face it, Jony Ive stayed at Apple way too long.
 My point of view is probably not very popular.
 He should have left the company when he started to get deeply involved in architecture, leaving his team at the design studio behind, without direction to go beyond the Steve Jobs+Jony Ive era.
 Did he prepare his successor like Steve Jobs did?
 I doubt it.
 Now, who’s in charge?
 Pay attention to the following Apple’s leadership page.
 The design team is not represented in any way.